tjhorner/tetris-gamepad/README.md

 These are the source files for an arcade-style gamepad designed for Tetris gameplay.
 Work in progress (things will break!)

+**Disclaimer**: Tetris is a trademark of The Tetris Company, and I am not affiliated in any way with them.
+I'm just a fan of the game, and wanted to make this cool project for fun (and not profit).
+If you're a TTC lawyer and want me to rename this project, just let me know and I'll gladly do so.
+(No need to DMCA 😛)

 ![](https://user-images.githubusercontent.com/2646487/156272087-9cd5bf07-1616-46c3-b635-ff411a45a784.png)

 ## Directory Structure